boutroslab/Supp_BetgeRindtorff_2021/data/raw/morphology/README.txt

 The incoming directory contains raw data and serves as landing pad for the INCELL 6000 microscope.
 Other directories are created as dedicated locations for data that was acquired with a given protocol.

-Complete data can be found on the DKFZ promise isilon, the B110 image backup server and -for compressed raw data- the B110 hard disk archive.
+Complete data can be requested from the Boutros lab at the DKFZ.